vkbo/novelWriter/docs/source/int_interface.rst

 the project.
 It has four columns:

 :guilabel:`Label`
    The first column shows the item icon and its label.
-The labels can be edited from the menu :guilabel:`Project` menu, or by pressing :kbd:`F2` or :kbd:`Ctrl`:kbd:`E`.
+The labels can be edited from the :guilabel:`Project` menu, or by pressing :kbd:`F2` or :kbd:`Ctrl`:kbd:`E`.
 The label is not the same as the title you set inside the document, but it will appear in the header above the document text itself.

 :guilabel:`Words`
-   The second column shows the word count of the file, or the sum of words in the child items if it is a folder.
+   The second column shows the word count of the document, or the sum of words in the child items if it is a folder.
 If the counts seem incorrect, they can be updated by rebuilding the project index from the :guilabel:`Tools` menu, or by pressing :kbd:`F9`.

 :guilabel:`Inc`
-   The third column indicates whether the file is included in the final project build or not.
-You may want to filter out files that you no longer want to keep in the final manuscript, but want to keep in the project for reference.
+   The third column indicates whether the document is included in the final project build or not.
+   You may want to filter out documents that you no longer want to keep in the final manuscript, but want to keep in the project for reference.

 :guilabel:`Flags`
    The fourth column shows various meta data flags for the item.
-The first is an icon indicating the importance or status of the file.
+The first is an icon indicating the importance or status of the document.
 These are colour coded status levels that you control and define yourself.
 They can be changed in :guilabel:`Project Settings` from the :guilabel:`Project` menu.
 The first character after the icon indicates the class of the item, that is ``N`` for **Novel**, ``C`` for **Character**, etc (see :ref:`a_struct_tags`).
-The second character indicates the file layout type (see :ref:`a_proj_roots`).
+The second character indicates the document layout type (see :ref:`a_proj_roots`).

 Below the project tree you will find a small details panel showing the full information of the currently selected item.
 This panel also includes the latest paragraph and character counts in